EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsubsection{Initial Phase}

 In this phase, {\tool} is applied to a set of seed issues.
-The LLM agents in the program repair module use the ReAct algorithm~\cite{yao2023react} to iteratively process their respective tasks up to $Z$ times.
-Specifically, assuming an LLM agent processes the $n$-th issue at the $z$-th trial, it is provided with a task prompt ${P}$ defining its role and task (e.g., generating a patch), issue-specific context ${C}_n$ (e.g., the issue description or relevant code snippets), and feedback $F_{n, z-1}$ (e.g., execution results) from the $(z-1)$-th trial, which is initialized as empty: $F_0 = \emptyset$.
-The agent then generates an output by sampling: $O_{n, z} \sim \mathrm{LLM}\left({P}, C_n, F_{n, z-1}\right)$.
-After all agents complete their tasks, the memory module records their produced trajectories $\tau_{n, z} = [O_{n, 1}, F_{n, 1}, O_{n, 2}, \dots]$, and subsequently extracts both issue-specific demonstrations and abstract natural language insights for each agent.
+To ensure a fair comparison with baseline methods, which are evaluated directly on the SWE-Bench benchmark, we do not incorporate any external data as seed issues.
+Instead, {\tool} follows a straightforward approach: it attempts to reproduce the first five issues from each repository.
+If an issue is successfully reproduced (as determined by the LLM), {\tool} proceeds to perform a complete resolution.
+The resulting repair trajectories are then stored and organized within the memory module for subsequent recall.
+Specifically, the LLM agents in the program repair module use the ReAct algorithm~\shortcite{yao2023react} to iteratively process their respective tasks up to $Z$ times.
+Assuming an LLM agent processes the $n$-th issue at the $z$-th trial, it is provided with a task prompt $P$ defining its role and task (e.g., generating a patch), issue-specific context $C_n$ (e.g., the issue description or relevant code snippets), and feedback $F_{n, z-1}$ (e.g., execution results) from the $(z-1)$-th trial, which is initialized to the empty (i.e., $F_{n, 0} = \emptyset$).
+The agent then generates an output by sampling: $O_{n, z} \sim \mathrm{LLM}\left(P, C_n, F_{n, z-1}\right)$.
+After all agents complete their tasks, the memory module records their produced trajectories $\tau_{n, z} = [O_{n, 1}, F_{n, 1}, \dots, O_{n,z}, F_{n,z}]$, and subsequently extracts both issue-specific demonstrations and abstract natural language insights for each agent.
 These are stored in the episodic memory $\mathcal{M}_{\text{epi}}$ and the semantic memory $\mathcal{M}_{\text{sem}}$, which together serve as a springboard for a warm start.